DeraUchenwoke/Algos/README.md

 # Algos-CPP
-Place to post the solutions of some of my C++ solutions to Hackerrank problems :thought_balloon:.
+Place to post the solutions of some of my C++ solutions to Hackerrank problems & exercicses within Introduction to Algorithms by Thomas Corman :thought_balloon:.
-Mainly for fun and to become more familiar with the language.